84 TB Near-line LTO

-42 TB Near-line LTO Ideal for automating the handling of offline video assets
+Ideal for automating the handling of offline digital assets

-The SXL-8 digital video archive system includes a XenData SX-250 Archive Server and an eight-slot LTO-7 autoloader.
+The SXL-8 digital video archive system includes a XenData SX-250 Archive Server and an eight-slot LTO-8 library from Overland Storage.
 Seven of the slots are for LTO cartridges and the eighth is dedicated as a mail slot which allows convenient import and export of cartridges.
-In addition to the 7 cartridges within the autoloader, the system will manage an unlimited number of offline cartridges.
-If file restores are infrequent, the SXL-8 is a very economical approach for managing large volumes of digital video which can scale to many petabytes.
+In addition to the 7 cartridges within the library, the system will manage an unlimited number of offline cartridges.
+If file restores are infrequent, the SXL-8 is a very economical approach for managing large volumes of digital assets which can scale to many petabytes.
 It is ideal for both creative video and video surveillance applications.

 Automates the Handling of Unlimited Cartridges on the Shelf

-The autoloader minimizes the need for operator intervention when compared to a system with external LTO drives.
-When blank cartridges are available within the autoloader, the system will automatically initialize and use these when cartridges become full.
+The eight-slot library minimizes the need for operator intervention when compared to a system with external LTO drives.
+When blank cartridges are available within the library, the system will automatically initialize and use these when cartridges become full.
 If automatic LTO cartridge replication is used, the system can be scheduled to update replica cartridges over-night to minimize unnecessary cartridge swaps.
 When operator intervention is required to exchange full LTO tapes for new blank cartridges, the system will issue email alerts.

 Powered by the SX-250 Archive Server

 Files are presented in a standard file/folder structure which is typically shared over the network.
 This means that the archive appears like disk.
 Files are transferred to and from the archive locally or using either the standard Windows network protocol (CIFS/SMB) or FTP file transfers.
-In addition, the system provides an object storage interface using an XML API.
-These interface options mean that the system works with most media asset management and third party systems used in the creative video industry.
+In addition, the system provides an XML API.
+These interface options mean that the system works with most media asset management and third-party systems used in the creative video industry.
 Alternatively, video files may be archived and restored manually to a file-folder structure using Windows Explorer or FTP utilities.